hekawsh/focusmini/README.md

 - Built with the [Flet](https://flet.dev) framework.
 - Audio playback powered by `sounddevice` and `numpy`.
 - **Code, documentation, and assistance** generated with the help of [DeepSeek](https://deepseek.com), an AI assistant by DeepSeek Company.
-- Designed to help you *exist in flow* and sense time passing – entirely crafted with artificial intelligence.
+- Designed to help you *stay out of flow* and remain aware of time passing – entirely crafted with artificial intelligence.

 ---

-*Focus Mini – for deep work, with a lot of help from AI.*
+*Focus Mini – for mindful awareness of time, with a little help from AI.*
 ```